william6542/william6542.github.io/_posts/2022-12-04-Oregon-Logs-Data-Project.markdown

 ![region to pond value](/assets/PondValueByRegionV2.jpeg)

 And finally, in Figure 4, we can see why Oregon's official state tree is the Douglas Fir.
-By far, the most logged tree is the Douglas Fir.
-The Douglas Fir makes up by far the most pond value out of all the tree species documented by this dataset.
-The grand total pond value in the final dataset adds up to $3,579,925.
-Of that amount, the Douglas Fir holds 33.1% of sales!
+As the bar plot indicates, the most logged tree, even without unit weighting, is by far the Douglas Fir.
+Out of the $3,579,925 grand total pond value in our calculation, the Douglas Fir holds the Douglas Fir holds 33.1% of sales!
 (At $1,183,280).
-The dataset clearly reflects the natural prevalence of the Douglas Fir in Oregon, but also displays its prominence and importance to the local rural logging economy.
+The dataset clearly reflects the natural prevalence of the Douglas Fir in Oregon, but also displays its importance to the local rural logging economy and to the wider construction/real estate business.

 Figure 4: